 Needs to be mixed into hot couscous before serving

-- Leafy greens like spinach that you want to wilt
+- Leafy greens like spinach or kale that you want to wilt

 - Dry fruit that does not need much heat to plump, like dry cranberries or dates and figs